-The autonomous regional government set up in Spain, means that local application of rules, processes required by authorities and enforcement does also vary from one place to another.
+The autonomous regional government set up in Spain, means that application of rules, processes required by authorities and enforcement does also vary from one region to another.
 Local authorities (and individual civil servants) will often also have their own interpretations.

 Alternatively, come and see us, or give us a call (+34) 951 255 877 or (+44) 033 0001 0007